 The LLP is a limited liability partnership registered in England and Wales with registered number OC308299.
-Its registered office and principal place of business is Tower Bridge House, St Katharine's Way, London, E1W 1DD.
+Its registered office and principal place of business is Mazars, 30 Old Bailey, London EC4M 7AU.
 The financial statements have been presented in millions of Pounds Sterling as this is the currency of the primary economic environment that the Group operates in.